Avatar

 A simple tale of suspense building tension, as a newly wed marshall must make a decision between a new life by flying the Coop, or staying and standing as a "lone star" until the strike of twelve, in a town that has turned its back against him.

-High Noon is a film that for me, falls under the category of being based more on sentimental value than anything else since it was one the first black & white cowboy flicks I saw & enjoyed as a kid.
+Personally, for me, High Noon is one of those films that falls under the category of being based more on sentimental value than anything else.
+The way the story in this one kept me glued to the screen, to see how it would all pan out, made Noon one the first black and white cowboy flicks I saw and enjoyed as a kid.

-The first example of the lightning captured in a bottle that is the Newman & Redford combo.
-I like Paul Newman's portrayal of his character more thoughout in this movie than in the role he played for in the Sting.
-The chemistry of friendship between he & Robert Redford is more palpable in this film as we get to see more of him as Butch Cassidy & the relationship with his fellow bank robber, Harry Longabaugh.
+The first example of the lightning captured in a bottle that is the Newman and Redford combo.
+I like Paul Newman's portrayal of his character more though out in this movie than in the role he played for in the Sting.
+The chemistry of friendship between he ans Robert Redford is more palpable in this film as we get to see more of him as Butch Cassidy and the relationship with his fellow bank robber, Harry Longabaugh.

-The direction, screenplay, music & just over-all tone was really different for the period that this movie initially came out in, & for me, makes it a really unique western that is both lotsa of fun & tragic at the same time.
+The direction, screenplay, music and just over-all tone was really different for the period that this movie initially came out in, and for me, makes it a really unique western that is both lotsa of fun and tragic at the same time.

 The fact that I made this list makes it obvious that I believe of all of these films to be classics in the field of cowboy flicks,